SparrowFabrications/sparrowfabrications.github.io/purchasing.md

 ---
-description: Products from Sparrow Fabrications can be purchsed directly from me, or from eBay and Etsy.
+description: Products from Sparrow Fabrications can be purchased directly from me, or from eBay and Etsy.
 ---
 ## Where to buy?
 If you are in the UK and would like to save me the platform fees you can purchase directly from me using PayPal, please contact me first via email at **{{ site.email_address }}**.